thomasebsmith/private-mode/README.md

 ## Installation
-To install Private Mode, navigate to [Releases](https://github.com/thomasebsmith/private-mode/releases) and download the latest `signed.xpi` file.
-Then, go to [about:addons](about:addons), then "Extensions", then click on the gear in the upper right corner of the page.
+To install Private Mode, navigate to [Releases](https://github.com/thomasebsmith/private-mode/releases) and click on the latest `signed.xpi` file.
+Allow extension installation, and give Private Mode the permissions it needs.
-Choose "Install Add-on From File", and select the `signed.xpi` file you just downloaded.